Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Digital architecture

 \subsubsection{Principle}

-Our system periodically dumps PRBs from the SQL database into binary files.
+The system periodically dumps PRBs from the SQL database into binary files stored in the ``PRB dump file system" in Figure~\ref{fig:GenArchi}.
 Each dump file corresponds to a particular sensor and a particular day.
-This allows us to keep in check the size of the SQL table storing PRBs and its indexes.
-It also enables us to store these files in a cheap storage location (e.g., in "cold storage`` facilities) or on on-premises drives for backup.
+This keeps in check the size of the SQL table storing PRBs and its indexes.
+It also makes it straightforward to backup these files in a cheap storage location (e.g., in "cold storage`` facilities).\\

+If the system does not ingest excessive throughputs of data, storing binary dump files on ext4 file systems is acceptable and can easily support volumes of at least 8 terabytes (using conventional hard drives or storage solutions from cloud providers).
+Otherwise, is it possible to use a distributed file system such as CephFS; the latter option provides redundancy, scalable IO throughputs and support for volumes larger than 10 petabytes.